 Dementia Care Specialist

 Our professional provides education and support about Alzhemier's and other forms of dementia to individuals, families, caregivers and the community.
+Memory screens are also available.
 Learn more about services offered by our dementia care specialist.

 Disability Benefit Specialists